surifirstpin/biplus_documentation/docs/README.md

-<center><h1>Why BiPlus </h1></center>
+<center><h1>Why AcuBi  </h1></center>

 AcuBi is collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.
 AcuBi  is a single integrated analytical platform that delivers faster and better insights for entire business process, Regardless of any action or industry.

-##AcuBi  Advantages
+## AcuBi  Advantages

 ### Explore from any device

-BiPlus is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices. it create, explore and operate on any device, directly at the point of decision.
+AcuBi  is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices. it create, explore and operate on any device, directly at the point of decision.

 #### Embedded Analytics